Nobody knows the future.

 That’s a hard but crucial lesson to learn.

-If even ultimate insiders in the government don’t know the future, then neither does anyone else.
+If even the ultimate insiders in the government don’t know the future, then neither does anyone else.

 We have a human need for certainty that desperately yearns to believe that someone can turn our future from unknown to known.

-Even if we logically understand that it’s impossible, we’re emotionally sucked back in and fooled again when someone important tells us with such conviction what the future will hold.
+Even if we logically understand that it’s impossible, we’re emotionally fooled when someone important tells us what the future will be.

 But nobody knows the future.

 Some people predict so many things, so when the random future lands on their number they can say, “See!
 I told you!”
 But how many times did they say so, and it didn’t come true?
-(Like the joke, “He correctly predicted 12 of the last 3 recessions.”)
+(There’s a joke about these people: “He correctly predicted 12 of the last 3 recessions.”)

 Our pleasure-seeking brains remember the times in our past when we were right, and forget when we were wrong.
 So it’s easy to think we’re smarter than we are.

-Every time I speak on a panel, the moderator has to ask, “What’s the future of the music business?”
+Every time I speak on a panel at a conference, the moderator has to ask, “What’s the future of the music business?”

 I always say, “Nobody knows.
 Anyone who pretends to know is not to be trusted.”
 Even the ultimate insiders, the heads of every major record label, got it wrong.

 But then my thoughts turn to whoever is asking the question.